 The Watering Hole: Cooper’s Ale House, 8065 Lake City Way N.E., 522-2923, MAPLE LEAF

-The Drink: Despite any reservations he has about doing anything in the spotlight, Nick gamely reaches for orange juice and whipping cream.
-He shakes it up with a splash of soda and a long vodka pour.
+The Drink: Despite his reservations about doing anything in the spotlight, Nick gamely reaches for orange juice and whipped cream.
+He shakes them up with a splash of soda and a long vodka pour.

 “It’s sort of like an Orange Julius,” he explains.
 “It reminds me of going to the mall in high school.”

-The Verdict: I order a plate of Tom Shanks--think pork wings--to nosh while sipping Nick's concoction.
-I'm almost immediately transported back to a time when I could drink things with heavy cream and eat pork dipped in sauces without my waistline expanding by a single inch.
-And high school would have been a lot better if I'd spent it sipping Nick's version of the Orange Julius.
+The Verdict: I order a plate of Tom Shanks—think pork wings—to nosh while sipping Nick’s concoction.
+I’m almost immediately transported back to when I could drink things with heavy cream and eat pork dipped in sauces without my waistline expanding.
+And high school would have been a lot better if I’d spent it sipping Nick’s version of the Orange Julius.